Jbyford89/ASU-CyberSecurity-Bootcamp/ELK-Stack-Deployment-Project/README.md

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the _network_ and system _logs_.
 - What does Filebeat watch for?
   - _Filebeat monitors the log files or locations that you specify.
-Filebeat collecs log events and forwards them to Elasticsearch or Logstash for indexing._
+Filebeat collects log events and forwards them to Elasticsearch or Logstash for indexing._
 - What does Metricbeat record?
   - _Metricbeat takes the metrics and statistics that it collects and then ships them to the output that you specify._